fgvieira/ngsDist/README.md

 ### Input data
 As input, `ngsDist` accepts both genotypes, genotype likelihoods (GL) or genotype posterior probabilities (GP).
 Genotypes must be input as gziped TSV with one row per site and one column per individual ![n_sites.n_ind](http://mathurl.com/ycxtfy8u.png) and genotypes coded as [-1, 0, 1, 2].
 The file can have a header and an arbitrary number of columns preceeding the actual data (that will all be ignored), much like the Beagle file format ([link](http://faculty.washington.edu/browning/beagle/beagle.html)).
 As for GL and GP, `ngsDist` accepts both gzipd TSV and binary formats, but with 3 columns per individual ![3.n_sites.n_ind](http://mathurl.com/ycvy5fvx.png) and, in the case of binary, the GL/GP coded as doubles.

+### Evolutionary models
+`ngsDist` calculates a "p-distance", being its biggest strength the possibility of taking genotype uncertainty (from genotype likelihoods) into account.
+It currently does not use any evolutionary model (e.g. JC, K2P), but it is something that could be added in the future.

 ### Bootstrap Trees
 If you want branch support values on your tree, you can use `ngsDist` with the option `--n_boot_rep` and `--boot_block_size` to bootstrap the input data. `ngsDist` will output one distance matrix (the first) for the input full dataset, plus `--n_boot_rep` matrices for each of the bootstrap replicates.
 After, infer a tree for each of the matrices using the program of your choice.
 For example, using [FastME](http://atgc.lirmm.fr/fastme/) on a dataset with 5 bootstrap replicates: